 Cutting large 1 inch to 1 ½ inch cubes works best, in my opinion.
 Sometimes if your pieces of bread are too small they tend to disintegrate.

-When it's time to add the chicken broth to the bread cubes, you want to use your hands.
-That way you can feel the texture you are getting.
+Broth: When it's time to add the chicken broth to the bread cubes, you will want to use your hands.
+This way you can feel the texture of the bread and know whether or not you have added enough.

 Too little or too much liquid can make or break the entire recipe.